-KL Auschwitz-Birkenau (Konzentrationslager Auschwitz-Birkenau) was the largest German Nazi concentration and extermination camp, which was built in the outskirts of Oświęcim (annexed as Auschwitz to the Third Reich).
-Initially only Poles were imprisoned in KL Auschwitz-Birkenau, but in the course of time, representatives of other nations, mainly the Jewish population, also began to be brought there.
-Inmates were subjected to mental and physical torture and pseudo-medical experiments and forced to work beyond strength.
-Those who were unable to work or tried to oppose the Nazi authorities were condemned to death.
-During a few years of the existence of KL Auschwitz-Birkenau, more than 1.1 million men, women and children lost their lives on its premises.
-The memory of victims of this biggest crime in the history of humanity survived as a result of having secured the former camp premises, where a museum was created, and thanks to the shocking accounts of those who survived the imprisonment period.
-One of the victims of the war tragedy was Marian Kołodziej – a former prisoner of KL Auschwitz-Birkenau, who was brought to Oświęcim in 1940.
-The exhibition of his unusual sketches documenting the conditions of life in the camp is one of the most stirring testimonies to the atrocities committed by German Nazis during World War II.
+Birkenau Camp was the largest German Nazi Concentration Camp, which was established in the year 1941 on the outskirts of Oświęcim (Auschwitz).
+That is a place, in which millions of people died from the hands of the Nazis.
+The memory of the victims of this most horrific crime in the history of humanity survived as a result of having secured the former Camp premises, where a Museum was created, and owing to the shocking accounts of those who survived the imprisonment period.
+One of the victims of the war tragedy was Marian Kołodziej – a former prisoner of KL Auschwitz-Birkenau, nr 432, who was brought to the Camp by the first transport.
+The exhibition of his unusual sketches documenting the conditions of life in the Camp is one of the most stirring testimonies to the atrocities committed by German Nazis during World War II.

 1. This is a regular tour (group sightseeing).